VidTu/Ksyxis/docs/README.md

 **Q**: Why use these shenanigans with Minecraft-less build when it's much easier to develop and test with Minecraft present?
-**A**: When this was developed, I had a goal of targeting as much versions and loaders as possible using Mixin and nothing else.
+**A**: When this was developed, I had a goal of targeting as many versions and loaders as possible using Mixin and nothing else.
 This is a bad idea, but it is what it is.

 ## License